wp-plugins/solid-earth-spring-api/readme.txt

 = 1.2 =
 * Addition of Google Maps functionality, request information/showing buttons, and email a friend button
 * Major changes to styling and formatting

+= 1.3 =
+* Major upgrades to styling and formatting
+* Minor bug fixes to searches and maps